ExLibrisGroup/primo-explore-package/VIEW_CODE/css/README.md

       "notice": "#e08303"
     }
     ```

--  In the August 2016 release - we support the definition of the primary color, just change the definition and save the file
+-  Since November 2016 release - we are giving you the ability to easily customize the majority of the following
--  In the November 2016 release we plan to add support to the additional colors - giving you the ability to easily customize the majority of the color scheme.
+colors - primary, secondary, backgroundColor, links, warning, positive, negative, notice - just change the definition and save the file.

 The colors are mapped to different elements in the user interface: